GlazeTech/TeraStore/README.md

 npm install
 ```

-For your sake, we recommend also install [direnv](https://direnv.net).
+For your sake, we recommend you also install [direnv](https://direnv.net).
 Do this, and make a file called `.envrc` in the workspace root, and populate it with
 ```bash
 export VIRTUAL_ENV=.venv